Male Breast Cancer

 A note from Cleveland Clinic

-Many men don’t think breast cancer can happen to them.
-So they may not recognize signs when they appear.
-If you think something isn’t right with your chest tissue, see your provider for an evaluation.
-Early diagnosis and treatment can have a significant impact on the long-term prognosis.
+Many men and people AMAB don’t think breast cancer can happen to them, so they may not recognize the signs.
+If you think something isn’t quite right with your chest tissue, see your healthcare provider for an evaluation.
+Early diagnosis and treatment have a significant impact on your long-term prognosis.
 Be honest with your provider about your symptoms and how long you’ve had them.
-If you have any risk factors for male breast cancer, talk to your provider about how you can reduce your risk.
+If you have risk factors for breast cancer, talk to your provider about how to detect cancer in the early stages.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy